Horse Height Classes Explained: Pony, Galloway, Hack and Dressage Horse Sizes

 A Show Hunter, on the other hand, should have more substance than a traditional show horse.
 While they still need to be quality animals, their conformation should suggest they could comfortably and safely traverse varied terrain, mimicking a real hunting scenario.
 These horses are judged on their ability to move efficiently and comfortably, with conformation that supports their performance.

-• Show Horse Riders: Typically wear traditional solid coloured show jackets, lighter stone or vanilla coloured tights, jodhpurs or breeches, polished boots, and a well-fitted velvet coloured helmet.
+Typically wear traditional solid coloured show jackets, lighter stone or vanilla coloured tights, jodhpurs or breeches, polished boots, and a well-fitted velvet coloured helmet.
 Their presentation emphasises elegance and refinement.

-• Show Hunter Riders: Wear more practical, hunting-style attire, which may include a tweed hunter show jacket, darker coloured tights, jodphurs or breeches (like our Hunter Competition Tights), and dark coloured boots.
+Wear more practical, hunting-style attire, which may include a tweed hunter show jacket, darker coloured tights, jodphurs or breeches (like our Hunter Competition Tights), and dark coloured boots.
 The overall turnout should be neat but functional.

 For more details, visit Equestrian Australia Show Horse.

-Dressage Horse Heights and Rules
+Dressage Horse Height Rules

 Dressage horses are categorized as ponies or horses based on their height:

-• Ponies: Must not exceed 149 cm with shoes or 148 cm without shoes.
+Must not exceed 149 cm with shoes or 148 cm without shoes.

-• Horses: Must exceed 149 cm with shoes or 148 cm without shoes.
+Must exceed 149 cm with shoes or 148 cm without shoes.

-Why Are Pony and Horse Classes Separated?
+Why Pony and Horse Classes Are Separate in Dressage

 Splitting pony and horse classes ensures fair competition.
 Ponies have different movement mechanics and stride lengths compared to horses, affecting their ability to perform dressage movements.
 By maintaining separate divisions, competitions remain equitable for all participants.